I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and

 13 Tracks, run time: 58:26

-It's been interesting to watch Todd La Torre's rise to heavy metal prominence over the past decade.
+It's been interesting watching Todd La Torre's rise to heavy metal prominence over the past decade.
 After years of paying dues with local hard rock bands in his native Florida, La Torre was suddenly plucked from obscurity in 2009 when the cult progressive-metal act Crimson Glory needed a new singer.
 Todd fronted C.G. for several years, but plans for a new studio album stalled and led to his exit from that band.

-Queensrÿche's touring plans were put on hold in 2020 due to the Coronavirus pandemic, but La Torre put the unexpected down time to good use by recording his first ever solo album.
+When Queensrÿche's touring plans were put on hold in 2020 due to the Coronavirus pandemic, La Torre put the unexpected down time to good use by recording his first ever solo album.
 Rejoice in the Suffering, which was released in February 2021 via Rat Pak Records, was essentially a two-man project, with La Torre on lead vocals and drums and Craig Blackwell (an old friend and band mate of Todd's from the Florida scene) performing all guitars, bass, and keyboards.
 Together this duo has unleashed a surprisingly heavy, yet still quite melodic, slab of metal that stretches Todd's considerable vocal abilities in some startling new directions.
 Obviously there's more to this guy than his work with Queensrÿche would have you believe!

 The songs on Rejoice in the Suffering reveal a heavier, more aggressive side to Todd's voice and personality.
 Some Queensrÿche fans may be surprised at the ferocity of songs like the slamming opener "Dogmata" or "Darkened Majesty," which sound a lot like Rob Halford's aggro-tinged solo material (ala Fight's War of Words or Halford's Crucible).
 The jagged, twisty guitar work of "Critical Cynic" and Todd's snarling, venom-filled vocals on the title track bring a bit of Nevermore's crushing power/thrash sound into the mix.
 (I think I even hear Todd pulling a few death growls in the background of "Rejoice!")